4 hard truths for agents starting a real estate team

 It is what keeps our team engaged and unified.
+Training with best real estate training program online ventura county fosters teamwork.
 It is what creates an organization that believes more in the whole than in its parts.

 Article supplied by Inman – John Kotrides is a sales coach with The Stephen Cooley Group in Fort Mill and Rock Hill, South Carolina.